keremoktar/keremoktar.github.io/docs/README.md

 </details>

 ## What drives our beliefs and decisions?
-Beyond disagreement, I also study when deeply important beliefs---such as whether abortion is moral---can be _changed_ [(Oktar et al., 2023)](https://doi.org/10.1016/j.cognition.2023.105434); and am interested in how people decide _how to decide_ [(Oktar & Lombrozo, 2022)](https://www.sciencedirect.com/science/article/pii/S0010027722000099).
+I also study when deeply important beliefs---such as whether abortion is moral---can be _changed_ [(Oktar et al., 2023)](https://doi.org/10.1016/j.cognition.2023.105434); and am interested in how people decide _how to decide_ [(Oktar & Lombrozo, 2022)](https://www.sciencedirect.com/science/article/pii/S0010027722000099).

 <!-- [Click here](./other-research.md) for other areas of my research. -->

 ## Who am I?
-I was born and raised in Istanbul, Turkey; studied economics and cognitive science at Pomona College in California; and am currently working with a fantastic [community of collaborators](./collaborators.md) on the questions described above.
+I was born and raised in Istanbul (Turkey); studied economics and cognitive science at Pomona College (CA); and am currently at Princeton (NJ), advancing research alongside a fantastic [community of collaborators](./collaborators.md).
 <details>
   <summary>(Details)<br><br></summary>